 Let’s Cruise: Exploring Ha Long Bay on a Traditional Junk Boat

-If you’re looking to be awed by nature’s wonders, one day aboard a junk boat cruising through Ha Long Bay and enjoy one of the best cruising experiences of your life.
+If you’re looking to be awed by nature’s wonders, one day, aboard a junk boat cruising through Ha Long Bay and enjoy one of the best cruising experiences of your life.

 Cruising Ha Long Bay

 From Halong Plaza Hotel where we stayed overnight, it took us less than half an hour to reach the boat station.
 From the dock, the view of Ha Long Bay was already mesmerizing.
-Tall, gigantic limestone karsts emerge from the green waters.
+Tall, gigantic limestone karsts emerging from the green waters.

 Exploring Thien Cung Cave

-There was more to do than stay on the boats, and more to see than the grand scenic view.
+There was more to do than stay on the boats and more to see than the grand scenic view.
 Our first stop was at Thien Cung Cave to see some of the Stalactite and stalagmite formations and explore grottos and various floors.
 Thien Cung, in particular, was brightly lit with colorful lights that enhanced its beauty.

 Also known as the Heavenly Palace Cave, it is one of the most beautiful caves along Ha Long Bay.
 The stalactites and stalagmites formed were truly Mother Nature’s best sculptures.